microsoft/ebpf-for-windows/docs/Long term goals.md

 set of helper functions and attach points to meet all customer needs by itself, but rather to have an organically grown set of extensions that provide helper functionality and attach points owned and maintained by the community at large.
-Developing new scenarios and use cases should be achieved with out the need to update the core eBPF for Windows project and likewise updates to the core eBPF for Windows project should not break extensions.
+Developing new scenarios and use cases should be achieved without the need to update the core eBPF for Windows project and likewise updates to the core eBPF for Windows project should not break extensions.